Hoooid/HaodongTangGroup/content/en/post/24-02-04-SID received/index.md

 ---
-title: Jiankai Wang Gets Accepted for Poster Presentation in Display Week 2024!
+title: Jiankai Wang's Student Poster Accepted for Display Week 2024
 date: 2024-02-04
 ---

-Congratulations to Jiankai Wang, his paper been accepted for poster presentation as a student paper in Singal Infomation Display Week 2024.
+Congratulations to Jiankai Wang, whose student paper was accepted for poster presentation at SID Display Week 2024.

 <!--more-->

-The SID Display Week 2024 is an anticipated event in the field of electronic display technology, gathering industry professionals, researchers, and companies from around the globe.
-This premier international gathering is organized by the Society for Information Display (SID) and serves as a showcase for the latest advancements and innovations in display technologies.
+SID Display Week 2024 is a major international event in electronic display technology, organized by the Society for Information Display (SID).
+The conference brings together researchers, engineers, and industry professionals working on display materials, devices, systems, and applications.

 Display Week typically features a diverse array of sessions including symposiums, seminars, technical discussions, and exhibitions.
 These sessions cover a wide range of topics related to display technology, such as OLEDs, quantum dots, flexible displays, e-paper, touch technology, and the latest in high-resolution screen advancements.